CJEsquilin/CCOM-Final-project/README.md

 # CCOM-Final-project
-This will be our final proyect for the data science class, in which we will analyze data collected from a high conflict platform=mediated avoidance assay.
+This will be our final proyect for the data science class, in which we will analyze data collected from a high conflict platform-mediated avoidance assay.

 # Purpose
 For this proyect, our aim was to create a code that could reorganize, clean and plot data obtained from a behavioral experiment.
 In this experiment, mice were exposed to an aversive and a rewarding stimulus simultaneously, and a program measured how long it took for them to mount a platform.
 With this code we wanted to be able reduce the time-consuming and error-prone nature of manual data analysis, and be able to manipulate an extensive data set with ease.